SPAN-UofU/radio-tomography/README.md

 This repository contains the open source radio tomography software toolchain for usage with the Texas Instruments CC2530 SoC.
 The toolchain is developed by researchers from Leiden University and CWI Amsterdam and contains software from Texas Instruments and the University of Utah amongst others.
 Please refer to the references section below for an extensive list of sources.

+This is a branch off of the CWI Amsterdam repo.

 Prerequisites
 =============